Skip to Content

 There are two kinds of composting toilets:

 • Self-contained composting toilet: These are often used in RVs, boats, or cabins.
 The smallest of them are portable.
 Others can be fitted in where normal plumbing is difficult, like basements, garages, or guest accommodations.
-Typically fitted with a vent to expel any gases that build up.
+They are typically fitted with a vent to expel any gases that build up.
 Liquids may be contained but are often drained away, while solids are composted in a removable container.
 These are the most popular options.

-Which composting toilet you get will depend on your specific situation, needs and budget.
+Which composting toilet you get will depend on your specific situation, needs, and budget.
 I highly recommend getting a composting toilet that separates your urine and feces if you intend on composting it.

-can you poop in a compost toilet?
+can you poop in a composting toilet?

 Yes, you can poop in a compost toilet.
 Just be mindful that if you want your poop to break down and turn into nutrient-rich compost, there are some additional steps you must take.